neuronsimulator/nrn/docs/python/modelspec/programmatic/network/netcon.rst

     Description:

         Returns a segment associated with the source variable.
-However, note that the location is 0.5 unless the source is a membrane potential and located at 0, or 1, in which case the segment is correct.
-The section, accessible via `seg.sec` is always correct.
+        If the source is not a membrane potential the return value is None.

 ----